Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Frankston North, placing the area among the bottom 25% of areas assessed nationally

-Frankston North averaged approximately 32 new dwelling approvals annually over the past five financial years, from FY-21 to FY-25, with a total of 160 homes approved during this period.
-In FY-26, up until now, 13 dwellings have been approved.
-Despite a decrease in population, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+Frankston North averaged approximately 32 new dwelling approvals annually over recent years.
+Between FY-21 and FY-25, a total of 160 homes were approved, with an additional 17 approved in FY-26 to date.
+Despite a decrease in population during this period, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.

-The average construction cost value for new properties is $259,000, which is below the regional average, suggesting more affordable housing options for buyers.
-This financial year, commercial approvals totaling $163.6 million have been registered, indicating robust local business investment.
-Compared to Greater Melbourne, Frankston North has approximately half the rate of new dwelling approvals per person and ranks among the 30th percentile nationally in terms of buyer choices, which supports demand for existing homes.
-New building activity shows that 61.0% of dwellings approved are detached houses, while 39.0% are townhouses or apartments.
-This shift from the current housing mix (89.0% houses) reflects reduced availability of development sites and addresses shifting lifestyle demands and affordability requirements.
+The average expected construction cost for new properties was $259,000, below the regional average, suggesting more affordable housing options.
+In FY-26, commercial approvals totaled $163.6 million, indicating robust local business investment.
+Compared to Greater Melbourne, Frankston North has roughly half the rate of new dwelling approvals per person, placing it among the 29th percentile nationally in terms of buyer choices for new homes.
+This lower activity reflects a mature market and potential development constraints.
+Current building activity consists of 61.0% detached dwellings and 39.0% townhouses or apartments, expanding medium-density options to cater to varying price brackets.

 Frequently Asked Questions - Development